zetaops/ulakbus-ui/README.md

     ```
     *you can use any other http server to serve app*

-##Tools
+##Development Cycle
 Now that you have the repo, npm and bower installed, you may now start to develop.

-##Principles
-Git:
-- Always work with branches
-- **NEVER MESS WITH MASTER BRANCH!!**
-- Commit by little changes
-Code:
-- Use comments to explain what your code does
-- Code clean and neat

-##Development Cycle

 ##Testing